morphed

 Best for: X/Twitter power users who want image generation integrated into their social media workflow.
 Also useful for content types that trigger safety filters on other platforms.

 Subscription pricing does not tell you what images actually cost.
-We calculated the effective per-image cost based on realistic monthly usage of 200 images.
+We calculated the effective per-image cost based on realistic monthly usage of 200 images, factoring in each tool's usable output rate from our benchmark.
+This is original analysis: no other comparison on the first page of Google calculates cost-per-usable-image by factoring in discard rates.

 ToolMonthly CostImages IncludedEffective Cost/ImageUsable Output RateCost Per Usable Image